Last updated: March 21, 2026

 2.3.
 The A/D Line Formula

 While most trading platforms calculate this automatically, seeing the formula helps you understand the logic behind the signals.
+The mathematical foundation of this volume-flow indicator is widely documented in foundational technical analysis literature (Murphy, 1999).

 The A/D Line Formula.